KarimPwnz/dns-exfil/README.md

 ## Output

-The output is in JSONL format:
+Each output is in JSON format:

 ```json
 {